grammyjs/storages/packages/prisma/README.md

 ## Usage

-You can check [examples](https://github.com/grammyjs/storages/tree/main/packages/prisma/examples) folder, or simple use followed code:
+You can check the [examples](https://github.com/grammyjs/storages/tree/main/packages/prisma/examples) folder, or simply use followed code:

 Implement the Session model in your Prisma schema: